Kunstmaan/i18n-strings/README.md

 }

 ```

+For more information about setting up a Service Account look at the [google-spreadsheet npm package](https://github.com/theoephraim/node-google-spreadsheet)

 Multiple values are possible for the column names where the values can be found.
 This way you can use the translation file for multiple platforms.
 The array should contain the column names sorted by importance.
 If there is no value found in the first column it will fall back to the next and so on ...